 NordVPN is the Swiss army knife of VPNs.
 To be sure, you’ll find all the industry-standard security appointments, like 256-bit AES encryption, a strict no-logging policy, fast speeds, and wide availability of dedicated software (including Windows, Mac OS, Android, iOS, Linux and more).

-However, the gem of NordVPN’s offering is undoubtedly its server network, which numbers more than 4900 nodes in 62 countries.
+However, the gem of NordVPN’s offering is undoubtedly its server network, which numbers more than 5,500 servers in 59 countries.
 This is by far the largest network on the market, and it is expanding all the time.
 However, size isn’t everything; NordVPN offers an array of specialty servers optimized for a variety of applications, including P2P, anti-DDoS, double VPN encryption, dedicated IP, and even onion over VPN.
 If ever you’re facing censorship, website filtering, throttling, or even outright VPN bans, NordVPN has what you need to bypass them all to access the free and open internet.